project-zot/project-zot.github.io/docs/articles/authn-authz.md

 Workloads (e.g. Kubernetes pods, CI/CD pipelines) can authenticate to zot using **OIDC ID tokens** in the `Authorization: Bearer` header, with no static credentials. zot validates the token with the configured OIDC issuer and maps claims to identities used for [access control](#authorization).
 This is often called *workload identity federation*.

+Unlike traditional bearer tokens (which carry repository permissions in the JWT `access` claim and bypass `accessControl`), OIDC tokens carry **identity only** — authorization is enforced entirely through [`accessControl`](#authorization) policies.
+If an OIDC-authenticated user is not listed in any policy, the request is rejected with 403.

 You can configure one or more OIDC issuers under `auth.bearer.oidc`.
+When multiple issuers are configured, zot tries each in order until one validates the token.
 Neither `cert` nor `awsSecretsManager` is required when using only OIDC workload identity.
+OIDC can also coexist with traditional bearer authentication (`cert` or `awsSecretsManager`); in that case, zot tries OIDC first, then falls back to traditional bearer verification.

+zot lazily initializes OIDC providers on first authentication, so startup is not blocked if an issuer is temporarily unreachable.

 **Basic configuration**